mramirid/find-the-pair-game/README.md

 # find_the_pair_game

-Repository ini berisikan source code game find the pair sebagai final project mata kuliah pemrograman berorientasi objek pada semester 2.
+This repository consists source files for find the pair game as final project from object oriented programming course in semester 2

-Game ini dicompile menggunakan compiler Microsoft C/C++ Compiler
+MVC: Microsoft C/C++ Compiler
+GCC: GNU Compiler Collection (e.g. minGW on Windows)